a327ex/windfield/README.md

 #### `:getObject()`

-Gets the object a collider belongs to.
+Gets the object that a collider belongs to.

 ```lua
 -- in an update function